Header Ad

 Snacks (Namkeen)

-In many households, a variety of savoury snacks are prepared to accompany the sweets.
+In many households, various savoury snacks are prepared to accompany the sweets.

 • Sev Puri & Golgappa: Popular street foods such as sev puri and golgappa (pani puri) are often prepared at home for family gatherings during Diwali.